jotaraz/SparseMatricesForParallelAssembly/Results/PureAssembly.md

 In the following the x axis shows the number of non zero entries in a matrix.
-The y axis shows the average runtime of the assembly in ms.
+The y axis shows the average runtime of the assembly in seconds.
 Both axis are log-scaled.
 For each figure, the matrix size is fixed.